Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/type-explanations.md

 - `.noise(x: double, z: double): Noise2D`{: .language-kube-20 #noise2d-noise }: Gets the value of the noise at the given x-z point
 - `.octaves(octaves: int): Noise2D`{: .language-kube-20 #noise2d-octaves }: Applies an octave function to the noise, overlaying weaker, more spread copies of the noise on top of itself
 - `.ridged(): Noise2D`{: .language-kube-20 #noise2d-ridged }: Creates a ridged noise using absolute values.
-Expects the noise's value to be in the range [-1, 1]
+Expects the noise's value to be {% in_range -1,1 %}
 - `.abs(): Noise2D`{: .language-kube-20 #noise2d-abs }: Takes the absolute value of the function
 - `.terraces(levels: int): Noise2D`{: .language-kube-20 #noise2d-terraces }: Creates 'terraces' by taking the nearest level and rounding.
-Expects the noise's value to be in the range [-1, 1]
+Expects the noise's value to be {% in_range -1,1 %}
 - `.spread(scaleFactor: double): Noise2D`{: .language-kube-20 #noise2d-spread }: Scales the input dimension of the noise by the given scale factor
-- `.scaled(min: double, max: double): Noise2D`{: .language-kube-20 #noise2d-spread-2 }: Maps the output value, expected to be in the range [-1, 1], to the given min and max values
+- `.scaled(min: double, max: double): Noise2D`{: .language-kube-20 #noise2d-spread-2 }: Maps the output value, expected to be {% in_range -1,1 %}, to the given min and max values
 - `.scaled(oldMin: double, oldMax: double, min: double, max: double): Noise2D`{: .language-kube-20 #noise2d-spread-4 }: Re-scales the output of the noise to a new range
 - `.affine(scale: double, shift: double): Noise2D`{: .language-kube-20 #noise2d-affine }: Scales then shifts the noise output
 - `.warped(warp: OpenSimplex2D): Noise2D`{: .language-kube-20 #noise2d-warp }: Uses the `FastNoiseLite` of the simplex noise to domain warp this noise